Skip to content

 5. Save the connection settings

-Step 4: Set Up Temp Database for PDTs
+Step 4: Set up temp database for PDTs

 1. In your connection settings, find Temp Database

-2. Enter only the S3 directory path: tallyfy-athena-results/looker-pdts/
+2. Enter the S3 directory path: tallyfy-athena-results/looker-pdts/

 4. Save the settings

-Working with Tallyfy Data in Looker
+Working with Tallyfy data in Looker

-2. Create a new project or select an existing one
+2. Create a new project or pick an existing one

 connection: "tallyfy_analytics"